 GLOBAL MARKETS-Stocks, dollar up modestly after strong jobs data

-* Wall St mostly up as consumer sentiment data tempers jobs report
+* Wall St mostly up as consumer sentiment data offsets jobs

 * World and European equities inch up